Adask3s/esg-platform/docs/pipeline.md

 The assembled prompt is submitted to the LLM via the `llm` Celery queue.
 The model:
 - Interprets the company data in the context of ESG regulations
-- Generates structured report content in natural language
+- Generates a structured JSON payload (numeric indicators, implemented policies, identified risks, conclusions)
-- Returns the output to the backend, which stores it and forwards it to the frontend
+- Returns the output to the backend, which caches it on the Celery task result

-If the user selected tags, the retrieved chunks are further filtered by metadata category before prompt assembly, producing a tag-specific report section.
+If the user selected tags, the retrieved chunks are further filtered by metadata category before prompt assembly, producing a tag-specific report section (Environmental, Social, or Governance).

+### Background retrieval and PDF streaming

+Report generation is a non-blocking background task.
+The frontend triggers `/report/generate`, receives a `task_id`, and polls the task status endpoint.
+Once the task reaches `SUCCESS` the user can hit `/report/download/{task_id}` to receive a PDF directly.

+The PDF is rendered by `backend/utils/pdf_generator.py` using ReportLab.
+The renderer takes the structured `ReportData` payload (built earlier by the LLM stage) and produces a styled PDF containing:

+- Title page with the ESG category
+- A numeric indicators table (name / value / unit)
+- A bulleted list of implemented policies and actions
+- A bulleted list of identified risks
+- A conclusions and legal-compliance section

+Because the LLM output is cached on the Celery result backend, downloading the PDF does **not** trigger another LLM call.

 ## Stage 9 — Interactive Editing